Share this post on:

 CHARLES C. SHULMAN, ESQ.[1]

 Actuarial interest rate assumptions for ERISA withdrawal liability for employers withdrawing from multiemployer pension plan (i) are made by the plan actuary using reasonable actuarial interest rate assumptions (which may sometimes be termination rate assumptions or ongoing plan assumptions or a combination depending on what is reasonable for the plan) under ERISA § 4213(a)(1), or (ii) once PBGC regulations under ERISA § 4213(a)(2) are issued, the plan actuary must comply with such regulations in determining the actuarial interest rate assumptions.
 Several recent federal courts have ruled that ongoing minimum funding rates should have been used in those cases by the plan actuary in determining withdrawal liability.
-However, PBGC regulations under § 4213(a)(2) have just been issued in proposed form, and once finalized plan actuaries can use plan termination interest rate assumptions, which according to the PBGC will apparently be deemed to comply with the actuarial assumption requirements, thus shielding the plans from legal challenges regarding their choice of the actuarial interest rate assumptions.
-But this is a difficult argument to make, since ERISA § 4213(a)(1) does required reasonable actuarial assumptions that can be challenged in court, and the proposed regulations under ERISA § 4213(a)(2) give the plan actuary a permitted range of assumptions, a court could logically read these regulations and § 4213(a)(2) to require that when an actuary chooses one regulatory interest rate assumption over the other it must be a reasonable choice.
+However, PBGC regulations under § 4213(a)(2) have been issued in proposed form (Oct.
+14, 2022), and if finalized as proposed, would expressly permit plan actuaries to use ERISA § 4044 termination interest rate assumptions, minimum funding rate assumptions, or any rate within that range.
+The PBGC has suggested in the Preamble that assumptions selected pursuant to the regulations would generally be insulated from challenge.
+But this is a difficult argument to make, since ERISA § 4213(a)(1) requires reasonable actuarial assumptions that can be challenged in court, and the proposed regulations under ERISA § 4213(a)(2) give the plan actuary a permitted range of assumptions, raising the unresolved question whether a court may still require that an actuary’s selection within that range be reasonable in light of plan experience and timing constraints.

 Under the Employee Retirement Income Security Act (“ERISA”) § 4201, ERISA withdrawal liability is imposed on an employer that withdraws from an underfunded multiemployer pension plan based on the withdrawing employer’s allocated share of the plan’s unfunded vested benefits (“UVBs”) which are the value of vested benefits minus the value of plan assets, as of the last day of the preceding plan year.